 Narm Charm: Helen and Harold, the elderly couple, are funny and adorable.

 Nausea Fuel: Pretty much the entire movie.
+You wouldn't have wanted to be the person who had to mop up the theaters where this was screened.
 The astronaut even leaves puddles of himself behind with every step!

-- Wangst: Okay, we get it - more horror movies have a callous attitude towards death, but everyone in this film, especially Ted, wildly overreact to it.
+Wangst: Okay, we get it - more horror movies have a callous attitude towards death and that death itself is not something that should be taken lightly, but everyone in this film, especially Ted, wildly overreact to it.